LDY681/CITS5503-labs/CITS5503_Template_Labs6-9.md

 1.  **Update and Upgrade System Packages**:
     -   **`update`**: Updates the package lists for available or new versions of packages and their dependencies.
     -   **`upgrade`**: Upgrades the installed packages to the latest versions.
-2.  **Install `python3-venv`**:
+2.  **Install Virtual Environment**:
-    -   **`sudo apt-get install python3-venv`**: Installs the `venv` package for Python 3, which is used to create isolated Python environments.
+    -   **`install python3-venv`**: Installs the `venv` package for Python 3, which is used to create isolated Python environments.
 3.  **Switch to Superuser Mode**:
     -   **`sudo bash`**: Elevates the command line session to superuser mode, ensuring all subsequent commands are executed with `sudo` privileges without needing to prepend `sudo` each time.
-This is helpful when performing multiple operations requiring root access.

 ![enter image description here](http://127.0.0.1/assets/lab6-3.png)

 ### [3] Access a directory

-Create a directory with a path `/opt/wwc/mysites` and `cd` into the directory.
+Now let's make a directory for our app files, create a directory with a path `/opt/wwc/mysites` and `cd` into the directory.
 ```
 sudo mkdir -p /opt/wwc/mysites
 cd /opt/wwc/mysites
 ```

 1. **Create Directories Using `mkdir`**:
-   - **`sudo mkdir -p /opt/wwc/mysites`**: Creates the specified directory path (`/opt/wwc/mysites`).
+   - **` mkdir -p`**: Creates the specified directory path (`/opt/wwc/mysites`).
 The `-p` option ensures that parent directories are created as needed without error if they already exist.

 2. **Navigate to the Created Directory**:
    - **`cd /opt/wwc/mysites`**: Changes the working directory to `/opt/wwc/mysites`.
 This is the directory where subsequent files or projects will be managed.